Doctor Who Monsters, Aliens and Villains

 The Giggle

 The Doctor lost a subsequent card game, but argued that this left him and The Toymaker in a draw based on him winning their first game, allowing him to provoke The Toymaker into a final confrontation in 2023.
-Entering UNIT headquarters playing Spice Girls’ ‘Spice Up Your Life’, The Toymaker literally danced through UNIT’s soldiers, turning a couple of soldiers into balloons and turning any bullets fired at him into rose petals.
-This concluded with The Toymaker using UNIT’s galvanic beam - a weapon capable of shooting satellites out of orbit - to kill The Doctor directly to provoke a regeneration and play the next game with another Doctor.
-However, this triggered a unique event termed ‘bigeneration’ (considered a myth even by the Time Lords) where the regenerating Doctor, aided by Mel and Donna, was literally split into two separate people, the Fourteenth Doctor continuing to exist as an independent individual while the Fifteenth Doctor manifested as a separate physical entity alongside his ‘predecessor’.
+Entering UNIT headquarters playing the Spice Girls' song 'Spice Up Your Life', The Toymaker literally danced through UNIT's soldiers, turning a couple of soldiers into balloons and turning any bullets fired at him into rose petals.
+This concluded with The Toymaker using UNIT's galvanic beam - a weapon capable of shooting satellites out of orbit - to kill The Doctor directly to provoke a regeneration and play the next game with another Doctor.
+However, this triggered a unique event termed 'bigeneration' (considered a myth even by the Time Lords) where the regenerating Doctor, aided by Mel and Donna, was literally split into two separate people, the Fourteenth Doctor continuing to exist as an independent individual while the Fifteenth Doctor manifested as a separate physical entity alongside his 'predecessor'.
 The two Doctors used this opportunity to challenge The Toymaker to another game, arguing that The Toymaker had to accept the challenge as he had changed the rules by bringing two Doctors into the equation.
-The two Doctors and The Toymaker thus engaged in a game of catch, tossing a ball at each other until the two Doctors managed to coordinate and toss the ball over the edge of the tower.
+The two Doctors and The Toymaker thus engaged in a game of catch, tossing a ball at each other until the two Doctors managed to coordinate and toss the ball over the edge of the tower before The Toymaker could catch it.
 With that victory, the Fourteenth Doctor declared that his prize would be to banish The Toymaker from existence forever, forcing him back into the jack-in-the-box that had been his toyshop in 1926.
-The Fifteenth Doctor was subsequently able to use his own ‘prize’ to create a duplicate TARDIS for himself, allowing the Fourteenth Doctor to basically ‘retire’ and deal with his own trauma while the Fifteenth Doctor moved on with a fresh perspective on their existence.
+The Fifteenth Doctor was subsequently able to use his own 'prize' to create a duplicate TARDIS for himself, allowing the Fourteenth Doctor to basically 'retire' and deal with his own trauma while the Fifteenth Doctor moved on with a fresh perspective on their existence.

 Return to the top of this page